 One block north of Gerrard, up a quiet tree-lined road, you'll find this enchanting oasis of domestic bliss.
 This well-loved and well-maintained detached residence constructed in 1926 embraces its history but has been intelligently upgraded with modern building components, fresh contemporary touches, and plenty of style.
-Offered at $799,000
+NOW SOLD!

 Gracious On Golfview Avenue In The Upper Beach

-Approaching this detached 3bed, 2bath family home on Golfview Avenue, it's clear there is a strong pride of ownership here; much care and attention has gone into landscaping, making this dwell even more winsome and welcoming!
-Offered at $1,289,000.
+Approaching this detached 3 bed, 2 bath family home on Golfview Avenue, it's clear there is a strong pride of ownership here; much care and attention has gone into landscaping, making this dwell even more winsome and welcoming!
+NOW SOLD.